The orienting response: a DBR-friendly explanation

 Is the orienting response always about trauma?

-Can neurofeedback help with orienting/hypervigilance?
+Can neurofeedback help with orienting and hypervigilance?